Simula-UiB/CRHS/soccs/README.md

 ## About
 __SOCCs__ is a way to quickly get started with differential and linear analysis of SPN-based ciphers using Compressed Right-Hand Side equations (`CRHS equations`).
-The library already has ?? ciphers supported, and also provides a mean to analyse your own cipher by the means of the `Cipher` trait.
+The library already has 24 ciphers (including variations of same ciphers) supported, and also provides a mean to analyse your own cipher by the means of the `Cipher` trait.
 To get started with your own cipher, all you need is to implement the required trait.

 **WARNING:** This library was developed in an academic context and no part of this code should be use in any production system.